astout55555/todo_list_react_app/README.md

 ## Build Plan

-1. make the list dynamically organized, placing completed todos on the bottom

 2. implement the delete ability linked to the trash can icons (which should highlight when hovered over)

 3. build the modal form with appropriate inputs and placeholder text